Introduction

 Configure Build Phases: Navigate to the

-button on the panel and selectNew Run Script Phase
+Build Phasestab within your project settings.
+Click the+button on the panel and selectNew Run Script Phase. -

 Create Node.js Symlink: Go back to your terminal and run the following command: